Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Self-hosted plant management system for tracking care routines and garden organizationDesplegar

-Immich es una solución de gestión de fotos y videos autoalojada de alto rendimientoDesplegar
+Immich es una solución de gestión de fotos y vídeos autohospedada de alto rendimientoDesplegar

 Unified time series platform with Flux queries and integrated web UIDesplegar